Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Discussion

-We observe that for the performance results in \tbl{med_mre}, while predicting the number of closed pull requests, CART and DECART achieve a 0\% error for this indicator.
-Such zero error is a red flag that needs to be investigated since they might be due to a programming error (such as use the test value as both the predicted and actual value for the MRE calculation).
+In our experiment, we observe that when predicting specific health indicators, some HPO methods can achieve 0\% error in some cases.
+Such zero error is a red flag that needs to be investigated since they might be due to overfitting or programming errors (such as use the test value as both the predicted and actual value for the MRE calculation).
 What we found was that the older the project, the less the programmer activity.
 Hence, it is hardly surprising that good learners could correctly predict (e.g.) zero closed pull requests.

-But that raised another red flag: suppose {\em all} our projects had reached some steady state prior to April 2020.
-In that case, predicting (say) next month's health would be a simple matter of repeating last month's value.
+But that raises another red flag: suppose {\em all} our projects had reached some steady state prior to April 2020.
+In that case, predicting (say) the next month's value of health indicator would be a simple matter of repeating last month's value.
 In our investigation, we have three reasons for believing that this is not the case.
 Firstly, prediction in this domain is difficult.
 If such steady state had been achieved, then all our learners would be reporting very low errors.
 As seen in Table~\ref{tbl:med_mre}, this is not the case.

 Secondly, we looked into the columns in our raw data, looking for long sequences of stable or zero values.
-This case does not happen in most cases: our data contains much variation across the entire lifecycle of our projects.
+This case does not happen in most cases: our data contains many variations across the entire lifecycle of our projects.

 Thirdly, just to be sure, we conducted another round of experiments.
-Instead of predicting for April 2020, we do the prediction for April 2019 using data collected prior to April 2018.
+Instead of predicting for the most recent months, we do the prediction for an earlier period using data collected prior to that time point.
 Table~\ref{tbl:mid} shows the results.
 In this table, if a project had (say) $N=60$ months of data, we went to months $N/2$ and used DECART to predicted 12 months into the future (to $N/2+12$).
 The columns for Table~\ref{tbl:mid} should be compared to the right-hand-side columns of Table~\ref{tbl:med_mre}, Table~\ref{tbl:iqr_mre}, Table~\ref{tbl:med_sa}, and Table~\ref{tbl:iqr_sa}.
-In that comparison, we see that predicting for month $N/2+12$ generates comparable results as predicting for month $N$ using all data from months $1$ to $N-1$.
+In that comparison, we see that predicting for months in mid period can generate comparable results as predicting for most recent months.

-In summary, our results are not unduly biased by predicting just for April 2020.
-As the evidence, we can still obtain accurate results if we predict for April 2019 using data from before April 2018.
+In summary, our results are not unduly biased by predicting just for the recent months.
+As the evidence, we can still obtain accurate results if we predict for earlier months.